 2. Raita boondi with soaking

-The other way is to soak the boondi for 5 minutes in warm water or 10 minutes in regular water.
+Another way is to soak the boondi for 5 minutes in warm water or 10 minutes in regular water.
 Observe the texture and colour of the boondi in the first, left-hand side image below (before soaking) and in the second, right-hand side image below (after soaking).
-They are completely different—the boondi is crispy and darker in color, whereas after soaking, it becomes softer and lighter.
+They are completely different, as the boondi is crispy and darker in color, whereas after soaking, it becomes softer and lighter.

 Drain the water in the boondi using a strainer (left-hand side image below).
 Add this soaked boondi to the seasoned yogurt base as mentioned above.